PresageLabs/PrediBench/predibench-frontend-react/src/content/about.md

 We evaluate models over several metrics, emphasizing different aspect of investment choices:

-- **Average returns - profitability :** each bet’s return is computed over several time horizons : how much did this bet return after 1 day, 2 days, 7 days ?
+- **Average returns measures profitability :** each bet’s return is computed over several time horizons : how much did this bet return after 1 day, 2 days, 7 days ?
 These returns are averaged over all events to yield an average return per model, per each time horizon
-- **Brier Score - probability estimates:** upon generating their betting decision, models are prompted to also provide a probability estimate of the “Yes” outcome.
+- **Brier Score measures probability estimates:** upon generating their betting decision, models are prompted to also provide a probability estimate of the “Yes” outcome.
 This can be used to compute the cost function of error against the realised outcome : the Mean Squared Error between estimated probabilities and actual outcome is called the Brier Score : possible scores range from 0 (best) to 1 (worst).
-- **Annualised Sharpe - volatility risk:** when using AI models for financial choices, the volatility of returns is an important aspect.
+- **Annualised Sharpe measures volatility risk:** when using AI models for financial choices, the volatility of returns is an important aspect.
 The [Sharpe ratio](https://en.wikipedia.org/wiki/Sharpe_ratio) allows to downweigh the average of a series of returns by its volatility, thus factoring in a measure of the risk taken by undergoing the investment.
 In our case, we calculate the Sharpe ratio for different holding horizons : 1 day, 2 days, 7 days.
-More detail on Sharpe [here](https://www.reddit.com/r/quant/comments/pe7wyt/introducing_sharpe_ratios_why_investing_is_not/).
+We annualize it to represent what these strategies would represent over an entire year.

 <aside>
 ⚠️
-For the sake of simplicity, the average returns and annualized Sharpe are calculated on real market prices, but they eschew some important, complex parts of an investment pipeline: brokerage fees, bid-ask spread…
+For the sake of simplicity, the average returns and annualized Sharpe are calculated on real market prices, but they eschew some important, complex parts of an investment pipeline: brokerage fees, bid-ask spread… This pipeline would certainly not be profitable under real investment conditions.
 </aside>

 ## Results